Complications of pregnancy: Placental abruption

-Placental abruption defined as the separation of the placenta from the uterus prior to delivery, is a major cause of third trimester vaginal bleeding and complicates about 1% of pregnancies.
+Placental abruption defined as the separation of the placenta from the uterus before delivery, is a major cause of third trimester vaginal bleeding and complicates about 1% of pregnancies.
+Symptomatic presentations are variable: Some women can entirely ignore the symptoms, while others have mild bleeding or abdominal discomfort and pain.
+Hence, though symptom severity variance and precipitous placental separation are not relevant, they can still cause the diagnosis and clinical management to be complicated.